mscoutermarsh/Mathy-Poll/README.md

     }

 ### Get number of votes
-To see how many votes their are for contestant #1.
+To see how many votes there are for contestant #1.

     http GET 0.0.0.0:9000/votes/1